 What is a Copyright Deposit?

 A copyright deposit refers to the legal requirement of submitting copies of an individual or group’s copyrighted works or materials for record keeping purposes.
-This is generally a process that occurs when a copyrighted work is registered with the United States Copyright Office
+This is generally a process that occurs when a copyrighted work is registered with the United States Copyright Office.

 The material or works themselves must be submitted for the purpose of protecting the copyright owner against any potential violation or infringement on the material.
 A copyright deposit is mandatory for the copyright registration process, but it is not necessary to obtain or possess a legal copyright.